Nagaland: British administration

 In 1869, Captain Butler was appointed to lead and consolidate the British presence in the Nagaland Hills.
-In 1878, the headquarters were transferred to Kohima — creating a city that remains an important center of administration, commerce, and culture for Nagaland.
+In 1878, the headquarters were transferred to Kohima – creating a city that remains an important centre of administration, commerce, and culture for Nagaland.

 On 4 October 1879, British political agent G. H. Damant went to Khonoma with troops, where he was shot dead with 35 of his team.
 Kohima was subsequently attacked and the stockade looted.
 This violence led to a determined effort by the British Raj to return and respond.
 The subsequent defeat of Khonoma marked the end of serious and persistent ultimatums in the Naga Hills.

 Between 1880 and 1922, the British administration consolidated their position over a large area of the Naga Hills and integrated it into its Assam operations.
 The British administration enforced the rupee as the currency for economic activity and a system of structured ethnic government that was very different from historic social governance practices.

 In parallel, since the mid-19th century, Christian missionaries from the United States and Europe, stationed in India, reached into Nagaland and neighbouring states, converting Nagaland's Naga ethnic groups from animism to Christianity.